WICON-RPTU/costmap_converter/README.md

-Here's an updated and enhanced version of the README for the `costmap_converter` package:

----

 # `costmap_converter` ROS Package

 The `costmap_converter` package provides plugins and nodes for converting occupied `costmap_2d` cells into primitive geometric shapes or dynamic obstacles.
 It is designed to enhance navigation frameworks by offering flexible costmap data processing.